 Watching television isn’t inherently bad for your waistline, but some secondary habits that can form around your TV-time can rapidly increase the size of your stomach, says New Body Plan editorial director Joe Warner

-I was watching my new favourite TV show last night (the BBC’s Springwatch: feel-good nature programmes are just the ticket during lockdown) when I remembered the most bonkers bit of advice I ever read in a fitness magazine.
+I was watching TV last night when I remembered the most bonkers bit of advice I ever read in a fitness magazine.
 It said that to lose weight you should get up from your sofa and manually change the channel on your television set when you wanted to watch something else, rather than rely on the remote control to search the stations.

 Anyway, I am sharing this with you because it did get me thinking about the television, and specifically how dangerous it can be to your hopes of losing weight and looking and feeling better than ever.

 If you’re like me then you love nothing better at the end of a long day than to lie back on the sofa and watch some cracking TV.
 That magical box offers instant escapism from whatever’s going on in the real world and provides one of the quickest and easiest ways to unwind.

 But – there’s a but.
 And if you’re not careful it could soon become a very big butt.

 You see, watching television is our favourite collective pastime – the latest figures from UK regulator Ofcom show we each watch on average 4 hours and 54 minutes of TV and video every day – and while this simple act isn’t inherently bad for us, some of the secondary habits we can form around telly-time can be particularly problematic when you want to lose weight.
 So, here are four potential pitfalls and how you can avoid them to keep getting leaner.